top of page

 Before diving into techniques, having the right tools helps achieve smooth blends:

-Using clean brushes and a well-prepared palette ensures colors blend cleanly without muddying.
+Using clean brushes and a well-prepared palette ensures colours blend cleanly without muddying.

 Wet-on-Wet Blending Technique

-Wet-on-wet, (alla prima), is a popular blending method where layers of wet paint are applied directly over still-wet paint.
-This technique allows colors to mix naturally on the canvas, creating soft transitions.
+Wet-on-wet, also known as alla prima, is a popular blending method.
+In this technique, layers of wet paint are applied directly over still-wet paint.
+This allows colours to mix naturally on the canvas, creating soft transitions.

-Use a clean, soft brush to gently stroke the boundary between colours, moving back and forth to merge them.
+3. Use a clean, soft brush to gently stroke the boundary between colours.
+Move back and forth to merge them.

 This method works well for skies, water, and soft shadows.
 It requires working relatively quickly before the paint dries.